 Betty has been a resident of Irving, Texas since 1965.
 Her two daughters, grandchildren and great-grandchildren are the delights of her life.
-She is a past member of the DFW Writers Workshop and the Irving Writers Connection.
-She is now working on the sequel to The Davenport Dilemma.
+She is a past member of the DFW Writers Workshop, the Irving Writers Connection, and was leader of the IBC Writers Workshop for many years.

 How the book came to be …

-The Davenport Dilemma actually had its inception in the 1950s when my husband Bill was a G-2 agent in the Army.
+The Davenport Dilemma and The Davenport Daughters had their beginning in the 1950s when my husband Bill was a G-2 agent in the Army.
 He shared stories about covert groups, secret powers, and shadow governments.
 During that time, I was working for President Harry S. Truman.
 My imagination grew by leaps and bounds when I was introduced to the formidable Kansas City political machine.
 I realized then that the “powers behind the throne” were indeed real.
 All this rumbled around in my head for years.